tekknolagi/tekknolagi.github.com/_drafts/2020-09-06-compiling-a-lisp-5.md

 +------------------+
 |  Testing_exe...  | rsp
 +------------------+
+|                  | <-- Our frame!
 |                  | Low addresses
 ```

 Where `rsp` denotes the 64 bit register for the Stack Pointer.

-Refresher: the call stack grows *down*.
+> Refresher: the call stack grows *down*.
 Why?
 Check out this [StackOverflow
-answer](https://stackoverflow.com/a/54391533/569183) that quotes an architect
+> answer](https://stackoverflow.com/a/54391533/569183) that quotes an architect
-on the Intel 4004 and 8080 architectures.
+> on the Intel 4004 and 8080 architectures.
+It's stayed the same ever since.

-We have `rsp` pointing at a return address inside the function
+We have `rsp` pointing at a return address somewhere inside the function
 `Testing_execute_expr`, since that's what called our Lisp entrypoint.
 We have
-some data above `rsp` that we're not allowed to poke at, and we have this empty
+some data "above" (higher addresses) `rsp` that we're not allowed to poke at,
-space below `rsp` that is in our current *stack frame*.
-I say "empty" because
+and we have this empty space "below" (lower addresses) `rsp` that is in our
+current *stack frame*.
+I say "empty" because we haven't yet stored anything
-we haven't yet stored anything there, but because it's necessarily zero-ed out.
+there, not because it's necessarily zero-ed out.
+I don't think there are any
-I don't think there are any guarantees about the values in this stack frame.
+guarantees about the values in this stack frame.

 We can use our stack frame to write and read values for our current Lisp
 program.
 With every recursive subexpression, we can allocate a little more